turrisjs/generator-turris/README.md

 - **/gulpfile.js** - Gulp bootstrapper
 - **/webpack.config.js** - Webpack config for development
 - **/webpack.config.prod.js** - Webpack config for production

+### Docker

+You can as well quickly setup a [docker](https://www.docker.com/) container that includes all the required packages for Turris.js app to work (assuming you have docker installed).
+To do so, follow the steps below:

+1. Run `yo turris:docker` to generate all the required docker files
+2. Run `docker build -t appname .` to generate new docker container
+3. Run `docker run -i -t -p 8080:8080 appname` to launch generated container

 ### TODO